geoffreylitt/wildcard-onward-paper/paper.md

 To test the viability of writing DOM scraping adapters, we built adapters for 10 websites, including transactional sites like Amazon and Uber Eats, media consumption sites like Hacker News and Youtube, and a medical results entry platform managed by a member of our research group.
 The adapters ranged from 36 to 117 lines of code, averaging 68 lines.
 In addition, an external developer unaffiliated with the project contributed one adapter, designed to sort the Github page listing a user's repositories, and described the experience as "very straightforward."

 Some of the challenges of writing a DOM scraping adapter are the same ones involved with writing normal web scraping code, but the more interactive nature of Wildcard introduces additional challenges.
 One challenge is triggering updates to the spreadsheet data in response to UI changes that happen after initial page load.
 Site adapters are responsible for recognizing these changes by observing the DOM.
 So far, we have been able to use event listeners and the MutationObserver API to successfully observe changes, but it may prove challenging to observe changes on some sites only through the DOM.
 Another challenge is persisting updates to the DOM—some websites use virtual DOM frameworks that can occasionally overwrite changes made by Wildcard.
-In practice, we've managed to create an implementation that works around these issues and results in a usable customization experience for all the websites we've tried.
+Despite these challenges, we've managed to create an implementation that works around these issues in practice, and results in a usable customization experience for all the websites we've tried so far.

 # Related Work {#sec:related-work}

-This paper extends a workshop paper by Litt and Jackson [@litt2020] which presented an earlier prototype of the Wildcard system.
-We build on that work in this paper by rearchitecting the internal implementation of the system around the table adapter abstraction, evaluating it on many more websites, and by more fully characterizing the behavior and design of the system.
+This paper extends a workshop paper by Litt and Jackson [@litt2020] which presented an earlier prototype version of the Wildcard system.
+We build on their work in this paper by rearchitecting the internal implementation of the system around the table adapter abstraction, evaluating it on many more websites, and by more fully characterizing the behavior and design of the system.

 ## Customization tools

+* Buttons [@maclean1990]: the original DM customization tool
+* ScrAPIr: direct manipulation for APIs!

 * customization tools
 	* browser extensions
-	* ScrAPIr

 	* Thresher
 	* Sifter
 	* customization research tools: Chickenfoot, Coscripter